Amy Fraser: Career

 Fraser has been part of the national team since 2019.
 During the 2021-22 World Cup Season, Fraser finished in the top ten in three of four events, including a career-best 6th in Calgary.

 On January 24, 2022, Fraser was named to Canada's 2022 Olympic team in the halfpipe event.

+In February 2024, Fraser won her first World Cup gold in the halfpipe ski category.